 Find a Job You Really Want In

-You can see our map at the top of the article, and at the very bottom we’ve got the full list of the states and the most popular economics jobs in them, but first here’s a quick list of some of the jobs that showed up the most.
+Check out the map at the top of the article, and at the end, you’ll find a detailed list of each state and its most popular economics jobs.
+But first, here’s a quick overview of some of the top positions that emerged from our analysis.

 - Chief Executives